-It is not a good security practice to code applications or scripts to use the sa account.
-However, if this has been done renaming the sa account will prevent scripts and applications for authenticating to the database server and executing required tasks or functions.
+It is not a good security practice to code applications or scripts to use the sa login.
+However, if this has been done, renaming the sa login will prevent scripts and applications from authenticating to the database server and executing required tasks or functions.